Shân Legge-Bourke

 In 1998, Legge-Bourke was appointed as Lord Lieutenant of Powys.
 In 2006 she was the subject of a BBC Wales series entitled The Lady of Glanusk.

 Appointed a Lieutenant of the Royal Victorian Order (LVO) in 1988, in the 2015 New Year Honours Legge-Bourke was promoted to Dame Commander of the Royal Victorian Order (DCVO).

+She was appointed an Extra Lady-in-Waiting to the Princess Royal in January 2024.